top of page

 Garden and Crop Damage: Stink bugs feed on fruits, vegetables, and other crops by piercing the plant's skin and sucking out its juices.
 This feeding can cause significant damage to gardens and farms, leading to malformed fruits and reduced yields.

 Home Invasions: As the weather cools in the fall, stink bugs seek shelter in warm places, often invading homes.
 They can be found crawling on walls, ceilings, and windows.
 While stink bugs don’t cause structural damage, their foul odor and large numbers can make them a major annoyance.
 Stick bugs will release a pheromone that attracts stink bugs to come into a safe place or a food source.
 Along with that, stink bugs are attracted to lights on the exterior of your home.
-At times they will cover the outside wall of a home and get in that way.
+At times they will cover the outside wall and window screens of a home and get in that way.

 How Diatomaceous Earth Works Against Stink Bugs